vickymg/CV/README.md

 ## Vicky Gray

 I'm an education professional turned junior developer.
-Enthusiastic, hard working, and with key strengths in teamwork, communication and attention to detail.
-I'm looking for a role with an organisation where I can continue learning and extending my skills.
+Enthusiastic, hard working, and with key strengths in teamwork, communication and attention to detail, I'm looking for a role with an organisation where I can continue learning and extending my skills.

 #### Web Development